graphiti-api/graphiti/js/authentication.md

 <div markdown="1" class="col-md-8 col-md-offset-1">
 ### Authentication

-JSORM supports [JSON Web Tokens](https://jwt.io/introduction).
+Spraypaint supports [JSON Web Tokens](https://jwt.io/introduction).
 These can be set manually, or automatically fetched from `localStorage`.

 To set manually: